Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Matthew J. White - Praxair, Inc.

 Yeah.
 So Europe, there's a little bit of pass-through.
 But that's not that significant.
 I'd say there's two primary drivers in Europe.
 The first one, there's a little bit of FX mix issue going on there.
-As the ruble strengthens, we actually have, as you may recall, our contracts denominated in euros in Russia.
+As the ruble strengthens, we actually have, if you may recall, our contracts denominated in euros in Russia.
 That was to protect ourselves from a very volatile currency.
 So that will create a little bit of mix effect on the currency.

 But the bigger impact is really the acquisitions.
 So the acquisitions are a bit dilutive.
 Two reasons.
 One, we're ramping up the synergies.
 But number two, since it's mostly food and beverage, it's a very seasonal business.
-So what tends to happen is during the down season, the margins will drop simply because you don't have the same volumes.
+So what tends to happen is, during the down season, the margins will drop, simply because you don't have the same volumes.
 During the high season, which tend to be the warmer months in the summer, the margins go higher, because you're selling significant amounts of CO2.

-So this effect will actually have almost a seasonal margin effect to a little bit larger degree in Europe than we had in the past.
+So this effect will actually have almost a seasonal margin effect, to a little bit larger degree, in Europe than we had in the past.

 Jeffrey J. Zekauskas - JPMorgan Securities LLC